UN experts seek urgent release of Liu Xiaobo’s widow

 But President Xi Jinping, who came to power in 2013, has presided over a sweeping campaign to quash dissent throughout Chinese society, detaining hundreds of rights activists and lawyers, with dozens jailed.

-The UN experts voiced alarm at “the growing trend of deaths in custody in China” – who have included activist Cao Shunli in 2014 and Tibetan monk Tenzin Delek Rinpoche in 2016.
+The UN experts voiced alarm at “the growing trend of deaths in custody in China” – including activist Cao Shunli in 2014 and Tibetan monk Tenzin Delek Rinpoche in 2016.

-Zeid Ra’ad al-Hussein, UN High Commissioner for Human Rights, in a speech last month, accused China of preventing independent activists from testifying before UN rights bodies.
+Zeid Ra’ad al-Hussein, UN high commissioner for human rights, in a speech last month, accused China of preventing independent activists from testifying before UN rights bodies.
 He voiced concern that conditions were “fast deteriorating” in the autonomous regions of Tibet and Xinjiang.

 “A number of Chinese human rights lawyers are in detention or simply disappeared,” Alim Seytoff, director of the Uygur service at Radio Free Asia, said at a panel last week.